Saturday, April 30, 2016

 "This program has done an excellent job of educating, preserving, and protecting the future of our natural resources while sharing the rich outdoor traditions and history of the region," said Bill Pierce, Executive Director of the Outdoor Sporting Heritage Museum in Rangeley.
 "The program has had alumni return every year as Junior Counselors who volunteer and help indoctrinate new Jr. Guides.
 In a word....it has created LEADERS."

 Pierce adds.
-"The children of Rangeley community, often from single-parent or overly-busy families that may not have otherwise had these experiences, have benefitted greatly.
+"The children of the Rangeley community, often from single-parent or overly-busy families that may not have otherwise had these experiences, benefit greatly.
 Parents have witnessed its lasting rewards highlighted in the sun-kissed faces and rousing stories of their now empowered and confident children."

 Congratulations to all.